 Standards for community rehabilitation for anyone has or has had Covid-19

-The standards are relevant to people at all stages of their Covid-19 recovery, their families and carers.
-This is whether their care has been managed in community settings throughout or if they were admitted to hospital at any stage.
+The standards are relevant to any adult with rehabilitation needs who has acute Covid-19 or Long Covid, and their families and carers.
+This is whether their care is managed in community settings throughout or if they were admitted to hospital at any stage.